rezervemoney/gitbooks/is-rzr-a-zero-sum-game.md

 # Is RZR a Zero-Sum Game?

 In crypto, it’s often said that everything is a zero-sum game: for every winner, there must be a loser.
-Value doesn’t appear from thin air it shifts from one side of the system to another.&#x20;
+Value doesn’t appear from thin air it shifts from one side of the system to another.

 Rezerve acknowledges this reality but reframes it in a way that benefits those aligned with the protocol.